drug-design/course/docs/chapters/structure-based-design-case-studies.md

 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[Binding Modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The disagreement relates to how the molecules are recognized by the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/controversy-novartis-amp-parke-davis-binding-modes-6c95d7de'><i class='fa fa-play' aria-hidden='true'></i></button>The disagreement relates to how the molecules are recognized by the protein.
 The view shown here summarizes the binding mode imagined by each group for their own molecules.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer